 User authentication verifies the identity of the user or the system trying to connect to the service.
 Such authentication is usually a function of the container of the web service.

 Rule: If used, Basic Authentication must be conducted over TLS, but Basic Authentication is not recommended because it discloses secrets in plan text (base64 encoded) in HTTP Headers.

-Rule: Client Certificate Authentication using TLS is a strong form of authentication that is recommended where appropriate.
+Rule: Client Certificate Authentication using Mutual-TLS is a common form of authentication that is recommended where appropriate.
 See: Authentication Cheat Sheet.

 SOAP encoding styles are meant to move data between software objects into XML format and back again.

 Rule: Enforce the same encoding style between the client and the server.

 This is for data at rest.
 The integrity of data in transit can easily be provided by TLS.

 When using public key cryptography, encryption does guarantee confidentiality but it does not guarantee integrity since the receiver's public key is public.
 For the same reason, encryption does not ensure the identity of the sender.